October 12, 2025 (4mo ago) — last updated December 11, 2025 (2mo ago)

 Your Evolving Skillset

-- Ethical Oversight: Acting as the guardian of fairness and transparency, making sure AI's suggestions align with your organization's values.
+• Ethical oversight: making sure AI’s recommendations align with your values.

 Common Questions About Using AI in Project Management